pastorryanhayden/blog/source/_posts/2023-08-14-rule-4-dont-worry-about-delivery.md

 I remember hearing a preacher once who went to the same school I did.
 He had adopted almost all of the founder of our schools idiosyncrasies.
 He even preached a message made famous by this other preacher.
 It wasn't helpful, it felt like listening to a bad parody for thirty minutes.

 I've heard many people who speak clearly and normally transform into a screaming, voice clearing, amen calling camp meeting preacher when it's there time to preach.
-Its as if the power for the message doesn't come from the word of God but from the camp meeting style they grew up listening to.
-You begin to wander if they think the apostle Paul and Peter spoke in an exagerated southern accent, cleared their throat constantly, and shouted "can I get an amen?" over and over.
+It's as if the power for the message doesn't come from the word of God but from the camp meeting style they grew up listening to.
+You begin to wander if they think the apostle Paul and Peter spoke in an exagerated southern accent, cleared their throat constantly, and shouted "Can I get an amen?" over and over.

-These transformations are almost never an upgrade.
+These transformations are almost never an *upgrade*.
 Rarely do they improve a person's ability to communicate.   **A fake persona usually goes with a fake message.** These personality transformations are a distraction and make the message seem less serious.

 **The best preachers I know are the ones whose preaching persona matches their regular persona.**  When they mount the pulpit and preach a message, it is like their personality comes alive and is magnified.
 Rather than changing when they preach, they become more of themselves in the pulpit.